delshadv/MRI_MEG_Combination/README.md

-# MKL-project
+# MRI_MEG_Combination
-Combining MEG and MRI using Multiple Kernel Learning to classify MCI
+Combining MEG and MRI  to classify MCI

 This repository contains all MATLAB codes including pre-processing, feature extraction and machine learning steps to reproduce results of paper ().
 The dataset used for this project is "BioFIND"; the largest MEG data to study dementia which is freely available from DPUK ().
 For more info about data please see ()